Julian Sayin, Jeremiah Smith propel No. 1 Ohio State past Purdue 34-10 for 13th straight win

 Ohio State played without starting receiver Carnell Tate.

-At halftime, coach Ryan Day acknowledged Tate felt something during pregame warmups without providing details of the injury, and the Buckeyes opted to hold him out for precautionary reasons.
+At halftime, Day acknowledged Tate felt something during pregame warmups without providing details of the injury, and the Buckeyes opted to hold him out for precautionary reasons.
+Afterward, Day said he’s hopeful Tate can return next week.

 “We didn’t feel comfortable putting him out there,” Day said.